 Over Under Technique – The Tutorial

-The Over Under Technique is one of the most basic, fundamental techniques that’ll translate to everything you’ll play on piano.
-Master this technique.
+The Over Under Technique is one of the most basic, fundamental beginners piano techniques that’ll translate to everything you’ll play on piano.
+Master this.
 It will make everything else you play easier and smoother.
 Here’s the basic rule:

 Whenever you’re right hand is playing up the keyboard or your left hand is playing down the keyboard, roll your wrist down and out.